 So, we’ve established that the most popular way of communicating on a bike is old-fashioned shouting, but what other options are out there?
 I take a look at the different cycling apps and intercoms, as well as tips to make talking on a bike easier in the rest of the article.

 How do people communicate while cycling?

-As I started my research I realized there were lots of different options out there for communicating with other cyclists while out on a ride, but with so many options I wondered how many of them are actually being used.
+As I started my research I realized there were lots of different options out there for communicating with other cyclists while on a bikepacking trip, but with so many options I wondered how many of them are actually being used.

 I asked a large group of regular cyclists, made up of both road cyclists and bikepackers whether or not they used any tools for this on their trips.

 As you can see, shouting is by far the most common way that cyclists talk to each other, but does this mean that this is the best option?

 We’ve established that talking or shouting to one another as you cycle is the most common way of communicating with other cyclists, so I asked those cyclists how they make this easier.

 Cycle side by side

 Cycling side by side instead of in single file can significantly improve communication between cyclists.
 Not only does cycling side by side reduce the distance you need to talk over, but cycling next to each also allows you both to turn your heads to each other as you speak, something you can’t do while cycling single file.